Noise-Induced Hearing Loss In Children

 Researchers at Boston Children’s Hospital determined that listening to a portable music player with headphones at 60 percent of their potential volume for one hour a day is relatively safe.
 The maximum volume limit is adjustable on many current MP3 players.

 Parents should be aware that various medical studies have found sound levels at rock concerts often to be significantly higher than 85 dBA, with some reports suggesting that sound intensity may reach 90 dBA to as high as 122 dBA.

 To experience 85 dBA, listen to an electric shaver or a busy urban street.
-Experts agree that continued exposure to noise above 85 dBA over time will cause hearing loss.
-Clearly, if levels are maintained at values greater than 85 dBA for long periods of time, this may lead to a significant noise exposure and frequent concertgoers may experience some potentially irreversible hearing loss from this experience.
+If levels are maintained at values greater than 85 dBA for long periods of time, this may lead to a significant noise exposure.
+Frequent concertgoers may experience some potentially irreversible hearing loss from their experience.

 A research study, “Incidence of spontaneous hearing threshold shifts during modern concert performances” (Opperman, Reifman, Schlauch, Levine; Otol-HNS 2006, 134:4: 667-673), examined sound intensity throughout a well known concert venue, and the effectiveness of earplugs.
 The findings stated that sound pressure levels appeared equally hazardous in all parts of the concert hall, regardless of the type of music played.
 Accordingly, you should use earplugs at every type of musical concert, regardless of your distance to the stage.

 A good rule of thumb: When a child accompanies a parent to any activity or location with excessive noise, ear protection should be worn by the entire family.